-Apply for one of four open seats on the Homegrown Minneapolis Food Council!
+Apply for one of 15 community member seats on the Homegrown Minneapolis Food Council!

 What is the Food Council?

 The Homegrown Minneapolis Food Council is a City advisory group that convenes and engages diverse stakeholders to identify and propose innovative solutions to improve the local food system.

 What does the Food Council do?

 - Engage in lively monthly meetings.
 Meetings are held monthly on a Wednesday evening at various locations throughout Minneapolis.

 - Contribute to the planning, outreach and implementation for the Minneapolis Food Action Plan.

 - Contribute to working groups and task forces that address current food system issues.
 2018-19 groups have included Healthy and Inclusive Food Access, Healthy Food and Waste, Homegrown Small Business Fund and Grant Pilot, Local Food Links - Purchasing and Procurement, Milan Urban Food Policy Pact Implementation, and Urban Agriculture.

 When and how can I apply?

 Apply August 14 through October 18th, 2019.
 Minneapolis residents are encouraged to apply, although some exceptions are made for non-Minneapolis residents.
 Find the application online or contact the City Clerk’s office at 612-673-2216 for a copy of the application.
 Or download the application in Spanish, Somali, or Hmong.